bool3max/discord_bot/README.md

 # discord_bot

-A simple custom Discord bot written with Discord.js
+A personal currency Discord bot written in `discord.js`.

-Development:

-    NOTE: This is requires that you have a local Redis server running on port 6379 (also make sure to change (or remove) the redis auth passowrd in src/database.js)
+<h3>Development</h3>

-	Clone the repo
+1. Clone the repository

-	Run 'sudo npm install' to fetch all dependencies
+2. Run `sudo npm install` to fetch all required dependencies

-	Run 'npm run init' to compile the src directory for the first time, and also create a bot_config.json file in ./build

-    Go into build/bot_config.json.
-Make it an object containing 2 properties. `bot_token`, the token for your bot, and `steam_api_key`, a string containing your steam api key (only if you wish to use the steam commands)

-	From there you can run 'npm run babel' to run a watcher on the src directory (instead of having to use 'npm run init' every single time)

-	You can run the bot by running 'npm run bot'
+3. Run `npm run init`
+4. Go into `build/bot_config.json`, and make it an object populated with the following keys:
+	- `bot_token`: a token for your bot
+	- `redis_pass`: (OPTIONAL), the password for your Redis server
+	- `steam_api_key`: (OPTIONAL), only if you wish to use the Steam commands
+5. Run `npm run babel` to run a compiler

-	'npm run bot' is an alias for 'nodemon --watch build', therefore whenever you change a file in the src or build dir, the bot will restart
+6. Run `npm run bot` to start the bot, which restars when you change a file in the `src` dir